oladee/Image-Gallery-Drag-and-Drop/README.md

 # React + Vite

 Built with ❤️ and React + Vite + Tailwindcss

+## Getting Started

+After cloning the repository

 To install the dependencies for the React project, you can use the command npm install.

 This will read the package.json file and install all the necessary packages listed in it.

-## Getting Started

-After cloning the repository, run the command 'npm install' to download needed dependencies

 ## Development Server